Last Updated on January 23, 2023 by Jim Ferri

 - Its Appeal: beaches, diving, hiking, bird watching, archaeology, food/restaurants, nightlife, scenery, museums, day trips

-Crete is the biggest island with, naturally, the longest coast of beaches (it’s the southernmost island on our Greek islands map above).
+Crete is the biggest island with, naturally, the longest coast of beaches.
 Most of the island’s resorts are along its northern and western shores.

 Tradition survives in the villages of Crete more than in most other places in Greece.
 All over the island, you’ll find sleepy villages, plus ancient cities and historic monasteries, and remote and beautiful beaches.